Steps to Health Challenge

 How does Steps work?

-• Keep an eye out for local competitions and leader boards in your area.
+- Keep an eye out for local competitions in your region.

 It might take longer for those who are inactive at present.
 You can break up the steps into ten minute walks at a time and still get the health benefits.

-New guidelines have shown us that we need to move more every day and adults need to get at least 2 hours and 30 minutes of moderate activity everyday for health benefits.
+Our new Every Move Counts National Physical Activity Guidelines have shown us that we need to move more everyday and adults need to get at least 2 hours and 30 minutes of moderate activity per week for health benefits.

 Steps to Health for Wheelchair Users